POEMS syndrome is a rare blood disorder that damages your nerves and affects other parts of your body. POEMS stands for these signs and symptoms:

 - Polyneuropathy.
 Numbness, tingling and weakness in your legs — and over time, maybe in your hands — and difficulty breathing.
 This is an essential feature in the diagnosis of POEMS syndrome.

 - Organomegaly.
 Enlarged spleen, liver or lymph nodes.

 The cause of POEMS syndrome isn't known.
 But people with POEMS syndrome have an increased number of plasma cells.
 These cells produce an abnormal amount of a type of protein, which can damage other parts of the body.

 POEMS syndrome care at Mayo Clinic

 - Rajkumar SV.
-POEMS syndrome. http://www.uptodate.com/home.
+POEMS syndrome. https://www.uptodate.com/contents/search.
 Accessed Feb.
-4, 2017.
+8, 2020.

 - AskMayoExpert.
 POEMS syndrome.
 Mayo Clinic; 2019.

 - Cerri F, et al. An update on the diagnosis and management of the polyneuropathy of POEMS syndrome.
 Journal of Neurology.
 2019; doi10.1007/s00415-018-9068-4.